-Employee communication is critical to your business success.
+Employee communication is critical to your business's success.
 It's the glue that holds your business together.
-However, most businesses don't have a long-term plan for their IC strategies.
-Ouch!
+This has been particularly true during this pandemic.

-That's not surprising that improving communication in the workplace is a top priority for most of the businesses!
+That's not surprising that improving communication in the workplace is a top priority for most businesses!

 Employee Communication Plays a Critical Role in Times of Change and Crisis

 Employee communication also plays a critical role in change management.

 When your company is undergoing change that involves restructuring such as a merger or an acquisition, you need to explain to your employees the implications this change will have on the business and on their jobs as well.

 2020 and 2021 have taught us about the importance of workplace communications during crisis.
 The current pandemic requires employers to be more transparent and communicate more frequently.

 Harvard Business Review found that over 90% of people said they wanted weekly communication from their company with 29% wanting daily communication.

 Your employees will have lots of questions and you can't afford not to have the answers to their questions.
 Communication is the key to maintaining continuous productivity and building trust with your employees during a merger or acquisition.

 The way you communicate with your employees will have a direct impact on how fast and well the organization recovers from a crisis.